Playhouse Theatre - Home of Dunedin Repertory Society Inc

 The feasibility study included concept sketches of a design to demolish our 1960s extension (the stage and backstage areas), and rebuild it bigger and better - which would allow the front part of our main building to be reconfigured for much improved accessibility and circulation space.
 Our auditorium and large social space above would be retained, strengthened and improved, and special attention would be paid to preserving the building's character and heritage.
 The theatre would be fitted out with new technology too.

 In 2022 we joined up with fellow venues the Athenaeum Building and the Mayfair Theatre to explore a concept for refurbishing all three venues in sequence.
 Our "theatre network" approach was a collaborative solution to the city's struggle for fit-for-purpose performing arts venues, with the added advantage of saving three heritage buildings across the north, centre and south of the city, and supporting the amazing activities already going on inside those buildings.
-Over 2022 to 2024 we produced three reports outlining the value of this project to the city.
-You can read more on the Dunedin Theatre Network website, including copies of all our concept drawings, engineering plans and QS estimates.
+Over 2022 to 2024 we produced three reports outlining the value of this project to the city:

 Stay in touch with us on Facebook or on Instagram - our handle is @playhousedunedin